 One such case is the Xfinity router blinking orange.
-If we take a quick look at the help section at the Xfinity’s website, we will see that the orange light flashing on the xFi Gateway (3rd Generation) and the xFi Advanced Gateway is stated as “all other color combinations”.
+If we take a quick look at the help section of Xfinity’s website, we will see that the orange light flashing on the xFi Gateway (3rd Generation) and the xFi Advanced Gateway is stated as “all other color combinations”.

 One of the reasons for a blinking orange light on the Xfinity router is a firmware upgrade.
-If this is the case don’t power off the router.
+If this is the case, don’t power off the router.
 Wait till the firmware upgrade completes.